-At ACU, our values are guided by the principles of the teaching of the Catholic moral and faith.
+At ACU, our values are guided by the teachings of the Catholic Church, strengthened by the Catholic intellectual tradition, and inspired by our mission.
 They very carefully articulate our place in Australian society, and among Catholic universities globally.

 Adhering to our core values allows us to provide students and staff with an education and professional development opportunities that lead to a life of service.
-Our graduates go on to better their communities and society at large.
+Our graduates go on to contribute to their communities, our wider society and the common good.

 Our university is founded on a long history of commitment to truth, academic excellence and service, all within the framework of the Catholic intellectual tradition.
 These are the core values that guide our actions in living out our mission and realising our vision.

 We’re committed to the lifelong pursuit of knowledge, freely seeking truth through research, critical enquiry and active discovery.

 This is not a solo endeavour.
 We share our search for truth with our students and the broader community through teaching, scholarship and community engagement, and by contributing to the growth and betterment of society.

 Our pursuit of excellence in teaching and research underpins our approach to learning, scholarship and teaching.
 We’re dedicated to providing world-leading intellectual and educational experiences, enhanced by innovation and creativity.

 ACU is a university of service.
 We seek to serve the wider community through education, community engagement and research, especially by providing opportunities to those in need and by educating our students to be socially and morally responsible individuals.

-We’re committed to serving the common good and upholding the sacredness in life.
+We’re committed to serving the common good and upholding the sacredness of life.
 We respect and welcome all faith traditions and uphold the dignity of all human beings.

 To ensure staff and students of all backgrounds and beliefs enjoy a safe and welcoming learning environment, we support the Australian Human Rights Commission’s campaign ‘Racism.
 It stops with me.’

 A number of other important values allow us to take our mission further and represent who we are as a community.

 These include, but aren’t limited to, the following values.